 Frye's current Harness Boots are rooted in tradition and continue to draw influence from the American Cavalry.
 In 1938, during a trip to Washington, D.C., John A. Frye's grandson and namesake met a U.S. Navy Admiral who confided his difficulty in finding the Wellington boots he liked so much.
 As a favor, John agreed to make him a pair.
 By mail order, Frye continued to fill requests for these Frye Wellington boots, known as Jet boots, to thousands of servicemen through World War II.
 Frye harness boots traveled the world on the feet of American soldiers during the war.
 Today the classic Harness Boot holds a treasured place in American culture, and has been featured in fashion magazines all over the world.

 In the 1960s, Frye re-introduced the Campus Boot.
 Based on its 1860's original, the style featured a bulky toe and chunky heel that came to epitomize the attitude and the style of the 60's and 70's.
 There was nothing like these "new" Frye boots on the market, and consumers began to demand "Original Fryes."
-In its search for items to best represent America during the 60's, the Smithsonian Institute chose a pair of Frye boots.
+In 1975 the Frye Company donated a pair of CAMPUS boots to the Smithsonian Institution, in our nation's capital, as a representation of the era.

 The quality and styles of all Frye boots are timeless.
 For almost 150 years, Frye leather products have continued to be benchcrafted from the finest full grain genuine leather uppers and premium rubber soles.
 It takes over 190 steps to make one pair of Frye boots.
 With a steadfast commitment to quality craftsmanship and painstaking attention to detail, The Frye Boot Company brand remains true to its heritage and vintage American roots while crafting new, fashionable boots, (like our Frye Veronica Slouch boots), shoes and leather goods featuring rich leathers and quality hardware.